Stormz4/group20-EzShop/Deliverables/DesignDocument.md

 N2 ..
 ProductType
 note "ID is a unique identifier of a transaction, \nprinted on the receipt (ticket number) " as N3 N3 ..
-SaleTransaction
+SaleTransaction note "AccountBook contains a map of balance operation" as N4 N4 ..
+AccountBook note "Shop contains data structures for User, Products" as N5 N5 ..
+Shop note "SaleTransaction contains a list of Products" as N6 N6 ..
+SaleTransaction note "ReturnTransaction contains a list of Products" as N7 N7 ..
+ReturnTransaction
+}
 @enduml
 ```